finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<FundsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
-            var scope = "scope_example";  // string | The Scope for the Fund.
+            var scope = "scope_example";  // string | The scope of the Fund.
-            var code = "code_example";  // string | The Code for the Fund.
-            var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the Calendar.
-Defaults to returning the latest version of each Calendar Entry if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Valuation Points; this              value is returned from the previous call.
+            var code = "code_example";  // string | The code of the Fund.
+Together with the scope this uniquely identifies the Fund. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the Calendar.
+Defaults to returning the latest version of each Calendar Entry if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Calendar Entries; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results.
-For example, to filter on the DisplayName, specify \"displayName eq 'VP 1'\".
-For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'ClosedPeriod' domain to decorate onto each item. (optional)
+For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\". (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'ClosedPeriod' domain to decorate onto each item. (optional)

             try